-45 Original Research/Recognition received in the area It is illogical, undefined.
-46 Child whose parents/grandparent is a significant non-financial/volunteer to the school.
-It is undefined and discriminatory.
-47 Contribution, physical or professional work (both pro-bono) through a registered NGO.
-It is vague and undefined and likely to be misused.
-48 Father/Mother participates at state level in the field on sports, music and writing.
-Parents' proficiency/expertise in any field cannot be the criteria for admission as all the children have equal rights.
-49 Interview/GK Interview at the entry level is not reasonable.
-50 Management discretion This criterion is not fair and likely to be misused.
-51 Management reference This criterion is not fair and likely to be misused.
-52 No admission criteria In case of no admission criteria, the school has to follow the admission schedule of the department.
-If the number of applications are more than the seats available, then draw of lots may be conducted and admissions to be done as per schedule.
-53 Oral Test /Communication Skill/Interaction Oral Test /Communication Skill/Interaction at the entry level is not reasonable.
-54 Parents reasons for approaching the school in terms of objective of the school 55 Permanent resident of Delhi by birth It is illegal and violation of fundamental right of the citizen.
-56 School parameters/school specific parameters It is undefined.
-57 Similar cultural ethos It is undefined.
-58 SLC countersigned by EO It is illogical as no SLC is required for admission in Entry Level Class.
-59 Special permission for not completing elementary education.
-It is not clear.
+45 Original It is illogical, undefined.

+Research/Recognition

+received in the area

+40 It is undefined and discriminatory.

+40 grandparent is a

+significant non-

+financial/ volunteer to

+the school.

+47 Contribution obveical It is vague and undefined and likely to be

+or professional work misused.

+(both pro-bono) through

+a registered NGO.

+48 Father/Mother Parents' proficiency/expertise in any field

+7.0 participates at state cannot be the criteria for admission as all the

+level in the field on children have equal rights.

+sports, music and

+writing.

+149 Interview/GK Interview at the entry level is not reasonable

+50 Management discretion This criterion is not fair and likely to be

+misused.

+51 Management reference This criterion is not fair and likely to be

+misused.

+5.2 No admission criteria In case of no admission criteria, the school

+0.2 has to follow the admission schedule of the

+department.
+If the number of applications are

+more than the seats available, then draw of

+lots may be conducted and admissions to be

+done as per schedule.

+53 Oral Test Oral Test /Communication Skill/Interaction

+/Communication at the entry level is not reasonable.

+Skill/Interaction

+54 It is undefined and discriminatory.

+approaching the school

+in terms of objective of

+the school

+55 It is illegal and violation of fundamental right

+Delhi by birth · · · · · · · · · · · · · · · · · · ·

+56 School It is undefined.

+parameters/school

+specific parameters

+57 Similar cultural cthos It is undefined.

+58 SLC countersigned by It is illogical as no SLC is required for

+EO admission in Entry Level Class

+59 Special permission for It is not clear.

+not completing

+6.0 elementary education.
+To be discussion to the

 60 Sports /Sports activity It is discriminatory.
+It is unfair

-61 Adopted Child/ twins It is unfair.
-62 Delhi University Staff It is illogical
+- Adopted Child/ twins Della University Staff

+62 Denn Oniversity Stail It is illogical